 The research will develop and demonstrate a Smart Work Zone application that will improve how data about work zones (location, geometry, personnel locations, schedules, lane configuration) is collected and disseminated in California.
-It will leverage and integrate key technologies, knowledge, and systems at UC Berkeley, the FHWA and the Crash Avoidance Metrics Partners (CAMP).
-If widely deployed, the application will improve the safety and efficiency of work zones on California roadways by gathering more detailed and more current information on road and lane status affected by work zone activities and providing that data in a real-time manner for distribution in Caltrans Quickmap, Caltrans Connected Fleet, and third-party information providers.
-This also prepares California for dissemination of critical and detailed work zone safety information and configuration to connected and automated vehicles.
+It will leverage and integrate key technologies, knowledge, and systems at UC Berkeley (UCB), the Federal Highway Administration (FHWA), and the Crash Avoidance Metrics Partners (CAMP).
+If widely deployed, the application will improve the safety and efficiency of work zones on California roadways by gathering more detailed and more current information on road and lane status affected by work zone activities and providing that data in a real-time manner for distribution in Caltrans QuickMap, Caltrans Connected Fleet, and third-party information providers.
+This also prepares California for the dissemination of critical and detailed work zone safety information and configuration to connected and automated vehicles.